 Benjamin Woolf is a partner in the Corporate department and leads the Structured Finance practice.

 In 2019, Legal 500 ranked Benjamin as a ‘leading individual’ noting him as “easily the best in the industry”.
 He was also ranked by IFLR1000 as a ´highly regarded´ lawyer.
 Chambers Global described him as “a smart lawyer who works tirelessly for his clients´ interests”.
 In 2018, he was identified among the world´s leading capital markets lawyers by Who´s Who Legal.
 Chambers Global described him as “the expert on structured finance and CLO matters” and “a really intelligent lawyer who truly understands the nuances in this area of law”.
-He has been named by Who´s Who Legal: Capital Markets directory for Structured Finance since 2016 and was recommended by Chambers Global, with recognition for being “very responsive and client-oriented”.
-Ben has also been a ´recommended´ lawyer since 2010 by Legal 500, which described him as having a “strong legal mind with commercial awareness.”
+He has been named by Who´s Who Legal: Capital Markets directory for Structured Finance since 2016 and has been a ´recommended´ lawyer since 2010 by Legal 500, which described him as having a “strong legal mind with commercial awareness.”

 Other experience includes restructuring and acquisition finance as well as public equity offerings and private placements in the oil and gas sphere.